nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 JavaFX's `filteredList` and `sortedList` classes to finally come up with a solution to return a sorted and filtered list of clients.

-In v1.3, we updated the GUI to include an appointment sidebar to show upcoming appointments that clients have with the financial advisor.
-We found out that the appointment sidebar is not properly updated when there are changes made to the data, and they are only updated upon restarting the application.
-We had to spend time understanding how the Observer Pattern works so that changes to the appointment sidebar are being reflected instantaneously.
+In v1.3, we updated the GUI to include an appointment list to show upcoming appointments that clients have with the financial advisor.
+We found out that the appointment list is not properly updated when there are changes made to the data, and they are only updated upon restarting the application.
+We had to spend time understanding how the Observer Pattern works so that changes to the appointment list are being reflected instantaneously.

 Moreover, we decided to implement safety features like the clear and override prompts that prevent accidental command executions by the user.
 This required having to trace the entire code logic to understand how commands were executed and also how to pause and split execution of commands to make sure that no bugs were introduced into the code.

-The project's difficulty level was notably high due to the complexity of implementing features such as scheduling appointments, gathering emails, expanded find functionality, sorting, and the introduction of an appointment sidebar.
+The project's difficulty level was notably high due to the complexity of implementing features such as scheduling appointments, gathering emails, expanded find functionality, sorting, and the introduction of an appointment list.